NIH-MIP/CT_thymoma/README.md

 If you use any of our code, model weights or data for your research, please cite our paper.

 # Models and Data
-Model weights and training data not currently publicly available.
+Model weights and training data are not currently publicly available.
 But you may reach out to the corresponding author Chen Zhao at chen.zhao@nih.gov to request model weights and training data.

 # Dependencies
 You need the following python packages and tools: